Red tape reduction at the CRA: reducing the compliance burden for Canadian businesses

-The RTRC provided the CRA with over 1,100 irritants identified by businesses during the consultations.
+Businesses provided the RTRC with over 1,100 irritants related to tax system administration.
 The CRA analyzed and grouped the 1,100 irritants into 12 overarching issues and developed action plans to reduce or eliminate the compliance burden imposed by each irritant.

 The 12 action plans are based on the following overarching issues: